New Moorings around the Whitsunday Islands

 Making access to some of the best locations in the Whitsundays easier, GBRMPA has installed 37 new moorings that are appropriate for bareboats in some popular locations and some new ones too:

 - Chalkies Beach, Haslewood Island – 5 new moorings.
-Known as a tricky spot to anchor, Chalkies Beach is one of the few beaches with the same white silica sand as Whitehaven Beach.
+Chalkies Beach is one of the few beaches with the same white silica sand as Whitehaven Beach.
 These moorings are a fabulous, welcome addition for bareboaters.

 - Tongue Bay, near Hill Inlet lookout – 9 new moorings.
-A very popular mooring spot, for its access to Hill Inlet and Whitehaven Beach, these extra moorings are fantastic.
+A very popular mooring spot, for its access to Hill Inlet Lookout and Whitehaven Beach.

 - Cateran Bay, Border Island – 3 new moorings, a great addition to the one bareboat mooring previously there, providing access to a new 600m short walk as well.

 - Crayfish Beach, east Hook Island – 2 new moorings, opening a spot that was previously seldom visited.

-- Cairn Beach, Whitsunday Island – 2 new moorings, grant access to the Whitsunday Cairn hike – a steep, challenging 4km round trip hike that climbs to 300m above sea level.
+- Cairn Beach, Whitsunday Island – 2 new moorings, accessing the Whitsunday Cairn hike – a steep, challenging 4km round trip that climbs to 300 metres above sea level.

 - Butterfly Bay, top of Hook Island – 4 new moorings, excellent north-facing anchorage with lots of snorkelling.

 - Stonehaven, east Hook Island – 4 new moorings, very popular, well-protected mooring near Langford and Hayman Islands.

-- Sandy Bay, South Molle Island – 3 new moorings, a new spot to explore that’s close to home inside the Passage.
+- Sandy Bay, South Molle Island – 3 new moorings, a new spot to explore that’s close to Airlie Beach.

-- Luncheon Bay, top of Hook Island – 1 new mooring, additional access to the popular snorkelling spots at the top of Hook Island.
+- Luncheon Bay, top of Hook Island – 1 new mooring, additional access to the popular snorkelling spot.

 Whitsunday Escape is very excited about all these new moorings.
 Customers will have a greater choice of places to spend the night when they next go bareboating in the Whitsundays.